 4. Praying and Singing in the Spirit

-Praying and singing in the Spirit regularly and as often as possible throughout the day helps strengthen and refresh us.
+If you have a prayer language (tongues), praying and singing in the Spirit in our personal times of prayer helps strengthen and refresh us.
 This spiritual discipline encourages us, building us up in God’s love.
 At times, we may sense God leading us in this, as a sort of bubbling up from within.

 “Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”
-(NKJV, emphasis mine)
+(NKJV)